A stochastic algorithm for deterministic multistage optimization problems: Notations and definitions

-From a set of basic functions $\Func_t \subset \Funcb_t$, one can build its pointwise optimum $\vopt_{\Func_t} = \opt_{\phi \in \Func_t} \phi$.
+From a set of basic functions $\Func_t \subset \Funcb_t$, one can build its pointwise optimum $\vopt_{\Func_t} = \optop_{\phi \in \Func_t} \phi$.
 We build a monotone sequence of approximations of the value functions as optima of basic functions which will be computed through \emph{compatible selection functions} as defined below.
-We illustrate this definition in \Cref{fig:TightValid}.
-Moreover, at each time $t$, we ask that the basic functions used to build our approximations are such that their pointwise optimum share a common regularity.
+We illustrate this definition in Figure~\ref{fig:TightValid}.